Quansight/.github/CODE_OF_CONDUCT.md

 # Quansight Repository Code of Conduct

 1. Introduction

     a.
 Expected Behavior

     b.
 Unacceptable Behavior
 2. Incident Reporting Guidelines

     a.
 How to Submit an Incident Report

     b.
 Conflicts of Interest

     c.
 What to Include in a Report

     d.
 Procedures after Filing a Report

 3. License

 -------

 ## 1. Introduction

-The aim of this Code of Conduct is to empower all participants in Quansight-managed public repositories to facilitate healthy and constructive community behavior.
+The aim of this Code of Conduct is to empower all participants at Quansight-organized in-person events in Quansight-managed public repositories to facilitate healthy and constructive community behavior.
 Those participants may be users, maintainers, or contributors to open-source projects managed by Quansight LLC or Quansight Labs.
 This Code of Conduct outlines expected behaviors as well as steps for reporting incidents of unacceptable behavior.

 This Code of Conduct applies to all repositories and communities for Quansight-managed open-source projects regardless of whether or not the repository explicitly includes this document.
 The Code also applies in public spaces when an individual represents a project or its community.
 Examples include using an official project e-mail address, posting via an official social media account, or acting as an appointed representative at an online or in-person event.
 What constitutes representing a project may be further defined and clarified by project maintainers.